-The Company has identified several exploration targets using the recently completed magnetic and electromagnetic airborne survey.
+With respect to Noble's Boulder Project near Hearst, Ontario, the Company has identified several exploration targets using a recently completed magnetic and electromagnetic airborne survey.
 Some targets were located on property adjacent to the existing Boulder Project property.
-Noble acquired 88 additional mining claims to cover geophysical anomalies near the existing land package.
-The next steps being taken to prepare for exploration on the Noble Minerals' Boulder Project property will include;
+Noble has acquired 88 additional mining claims to cover geophysical anomalies near the existing land package.
+The next steps to be taken to prepare for exploration on this project will include:

-- submitting an exploration permit application to the Ontario Mining Lands Administration System (MLAS) for the planned diamond drilling program; - organizing a prospecting program to explore for outcrop/boulders that could explain the geophysical targets;

-- follow up talks with surface rights owners above Noble's mining claims to arrange access for drill rigs to the exploration targets located on or near their properties; - and meetings in the communities near Hearst to open dialogue on the project.
+- submitting an exploration permit application to the Ontario Mining Lands Administration System (MLAS) for a planned diamond drilling program; - organizing a prospecting program to explore for outcrop/boulders that could explain the geophysical targets; - follow up talks with surface rights owners above Noble's mining claims to arrange access for drill rigs to the exploration targets located on or near their properties; and - meetings in the communities near Hearst to open dialogue on the project.